 high school, Dr. Mayes attended Oklahoma State University and graduated in

-2005 with a Bachelors of Science in Biology.
+2005 with a Bachelor of Science in Biology.
 During his years at OSU, he

 worked with the intramural sports department and enjoyed participating in many